disunity-hq/store/DI.md

 However, what if the container can't provide all of the constructor parameters for a given type?
 We can't just use a simple binding.
 Instead, we must provide a factory closure that helps the container do the work of providing those unbound dependencies.

 Imagine `Foo` takes an `ILogger` and an `int` which configures the type somehow.
-We can assume the `Ilogger` interface is bound usefully.
+We can assume the `ILogger` interface is bound usefully.
 However, instead of binding `int` in the container, we can instead bind `Foo` to a factory closure, which is just a simple lambda:

     di.AsSingleton<Foo>(sp => {
         var logger = sp.GetService<ILogger>();